Male OB-GYNs Are Rare, But Is That A Problem?

 "In an effort to really diversify the applicant pool, we will apply in some cases different screening standards to decide who we are going to interview," Savage says.
 "For example, we might consider an applicant with a slightly lower board score — just to enhance how many men we are interviewing and considering."

-It's been a challenge to find male OB-GYNs for the program, she says.
+It has been a challenge to find male OB-GYNs for the program, she says.
 The gender that at one time dominated the field is now at some schools considered a diversity hire.
 But Savage questions whether balancing the number of men and women in the specialty is as important as racial or ethnic diversity.

 "The interesting thing to me is the primary motivation to [seek a diverse candidate pool] is so that patients have the opportunity to seek out physicians who might ... feel like themselves," she says.
 "In this particular case ... all of the patients for OB-GYNs are women."